vladsaveliev/sequana/doc/developers.rst

 The pipeline README file
 ----------------------------

+In the same directory as your pipeline Snakefile, add a **README.rst** file.
 Here is a template to be used to create the documentation (replace NAME by the pipeline name)::